I'm a paragraph. Click here to add your own text and edit me. It's easy.

 Interview Summary:

-His parents had tried to find ways to emigrate since 1935.
-In 1938 the family managed to register for a visa to the USA.
+George’s parents had tried to find ways to emigrate since 1935 and in 1938 the family managed to get registered for a visa to the USA.
 They were sponsored by a distant relative.
-While preparing their belongings to send on a crate to the USA, a Gestapo man came to their flat to supervise the packing.
+When they prepared to send some of their belongings on a crate to the USA, a Gestapo man came to their flat to supervise the packing.
 Their visa came through in August 1939 and the family bought boat tickets to travel to the USA via the UK.
+They were supposed to travel on the 30th of August but on Saturday the 26th a relative came to their flat very early in the morning and urged them to leave sooner, as she had listened illegally to BBC radio and understood that war was imminent.
+When they asked the caretaker, Mr Schädler, if he could loan them money for the train tickets, he willingly agreed and the twins and their parents boarded the train that Saturday evening.